pranavgurditta/IPL-team-analysis-and-investment-decision-maker-using-R-Shiny/README.md

-Create an application in R using Shiny and do text based sentiment analysis and IPL team analysis.
+Create an application in R using R-Shiny and do text based sentiment analysis of IPL team's tweets and use it to check whether or not a sponsor should invest in the IPL team or not.

 The problem is to make an application in R which does sentiment analysis using tweets from R following a menu based approach to let the user choose to do text based sentiment analysis or check